-Although nobody likes to think about their own eventual demise, it’s important to think of your cat and how they’ll be cared for when you’re no longer able to do so.
+Although nobody likes to think about their eventual demise, it’s essential to think of your cat and how they’ll be cared for when you’re no longer able to do so.
 If you’re wondering, “What will happen to my cat if I die?” you’ve come to the right place.

 What happens to your cat when you die depends on how you plan for your death.
-You should have clear instructions as to who takes your cat and how they are to be cared for.
+You should have clear instructions as to who takes your cat and how the future guardian or guardians should carry out their duties.
 You should also provide the finances necessary for your cat to be cared for as you desire.

 Keep reading to find out more about how you can plan for your cat’s care following your death.
 We’ll give you everything you need to ensure your cat doesn’t live out his or her life in a high-volume shelter without you to take care of them.

 We also included an additional FAQ by Amy Shever from 2nd Chance for Pets.